zlt1213/sim_bot/README.md

 ## TODO
-Package is still being worked on and not yet ready, will be adding these feature over the next couple of days.
+Package is still being worked on, however the core funtionality is pretty much done, will be adding these feature over the next couple of days.
 ### Done
  - [x] add diff drive robot
  - [x] add four wheel robot